-A beginner retail investor would be better of just investing in an index fund, but it is important to note that it is not a riskless investment as some people may think, What an index fund does is guarantee the investor performance in-line with the index, it eliminates the likelihood to fail to keep up with the index, and it also of course eliminates the possibility to outperform the index, so it trades away the two sides of the probability distribution for certainty that the investor gets index results, but it does not eliminates the risk of the investment, it only eliminates the risk of deviating from the index.
-What must be kept in mind is that the index fund investor loses money every time the index goes down.
+A beginner retail investor would be better of just investing in an index fund, but it is important to note that it is not a riskless investment as some people may think.
+What an index fund does is guarantee the investor performance in-line with the index, it eliminates the likelihood to fail to keep up with the index, and it also of course eliminates the possibility to outperform the index, so it trades away the two sides of the probability distribution for certainty that the investor gets index results, but it does not eliminates the risk of the investor loses money every time the index goes down.